 A Conversation With Peter Gray by Michelle Loucas

-Join us at the Philly Free School to hear Dr. Peter Gray speak on: "Learning Through Play: How Children's Natural Curiosity, Playfulness, and Sociability Serve Their Education."
-RSVP here.
+On January 31, 2018, Dr. Peter Gray spoke at the Philly Free School on: "Learning Through Play: How Children's Natural Curiosity, Playfulness, and Sociability Serve Their Education."
+The sold-out event drew a large, engaged crowd.
+Thank you to everyone who joined us!

 "Children come into the world exquisitely designed by natural selection to learn about the physical, social, and cultural world around them.
 In this talk--based on cross-cultural research, laboratory studies, and my own research at alternative educational settings in the United States--I will describe how children's instincts to explore, play, and bond with others provide the natural foundation for education.
 I will also describe the conditions in which these educative instincts seem to operate best."

-This free talk will occur on Wednesday, January 31st from 6-8pm, and is co-sponsored by Philly Free School and Smith Memorial Playground.
+This free talk was co-sponsored by the Philly Free School and Smith Memorial Playground.

 A short bio of Peter: